kruniak/ps4debug/ps4-ksdk/README.md

-NOTE: DO NO USED IT..
-STILL WIP
 This is an SDK for PlayStation 4 kernels!
-Support for 9.00 firmware!
+Support for 9.00 firmware, Offsets By SiSTR0!
 Created by **Alexandro Sanchez Bach** and maintained by golden
 Check out Alex's project [Oribital](https://github.com/AlexAltea/orbital)